anikhechoyansimply/swift-style-guide/README.markdown

 - preferring to name the first parameter instead of including its name in the method name, except as mentioned under Delegates
 - labeling closure and tuple parameters
 - taking advantage of default parameters
-- beginning read-only boolean computed properties with `is` and boolean stored properties with `should`
+- beginning read-only boolean computed properties with `is` and settable boolean properties with `should`

 ### Class Prefixes